loorisr/crawlrouter/README.md

 The API relies on the following environment variables:

 *   `SEARXNG_ENDPOINT`: Endpoint for Searxng.
-JSON needs to be activated in the formats settings in the search section: https://docs.searxng.org/admin/engines/settings.html#search
+JSON needs to be activated in the formats in the search section of settings.yml : [https://docs.searxng.org/admin/engines/settings.html#search](https://docs.searxng.org/admin/settings/settings_search.html)

 *   `FIRECRAWL_API_KEY`: API key for Firecrawl.
 *   `FIRECRAWL_SEARCH_ENDPOINT`: Endpoint for Firecrawl Search API.